flowhub-team/awesome-omics/GENOMICS.md

     - [Telseq](https://github.com/zd1/telseq) - Telseq is a tool for estimating telomere length from whole genome sequence data.
     - [WFA](https://github.com/smarco/WFA) - the wavefront alignment algorithm (WFA) which expoit sequence similarity to speed up alignment

-- Protein
-    - [alphafold](https://github.com/deepmind/alphafold) - AlphaFold is an AI system developed by DeepMind that predicts a protein’s 3D structure from its amino acid sequence.
-It regularly achieves accuracy competitive with experiment.

 ## Pipelines